anthonysicilia/modeling-non-cooperation-TACL2022/README.md

 # modeling-non-cooperation-tacl2022
 This is the code repository for the paper "Modeling Non-Cooperative Dialogue: Theoretical and Empirical Insights" to appear in TACL.

-The code to reproduce experiments is given in this repository and the data will be made available soon on OSF.
+The code to reproduce experiments is given in this repository and the data is available soon on [OSF](https://osf.io/2k6vu/).

 ## Code
 ### Dependencies / Cooperative Setting